 Recommended default guideline values for toxicants in sediment

 |Type of toxicant||Toxicant||DGV||GV-high|

 |Metals (mg/kg dry weight)a||Antimony||2.0||25|

 |Organometallics (µg/kg dry weight, 1% OC)c, d||Tributyltin (as Tin)||9.0||70|

 |o,p’- + p,p’-DDD||3.5||9.0|

-DDD = dichlorodiphenyldichloroethane; DDT = Dichlorodiphenyltrichloroethane; DDE = dichlorodiphenyldichloroethylene; DGV = default guideline value; GV-high = additional upper guideline value; PAHs = polycyclic aromatic hydrocarbons; PCBs = polychlorinated biphenyls; TBHs = total petroleum hydrocarbons; TOC = total organic contaminants
+DDD = dichlorodiphenyldichloroethane; DDT = Dichlorodiphenyltrichloroethane; DDE = dichlorodiphenyldichloroethylene; DGV = default guideline value; GV-high = additional upper guideline value; PAHs = polycyclic aromatic hydrocarbons; PCBs = polychlorinated biphenyls; TPHs = total petroleum hydrocarbons; OC = organic carbon

 a.
 Primarily adapted from the effects range low (ERL) and effects range median (ERM) values of Long et al. (1995).